ctripcorp/apollo/GOVERNANCE.md

 ### Privileges and responsibilities

+- Handle reported security issues (CVE, etc.)
+- Nominate new committers and PMC members
-Members of the PMC do not have significant authority over other members of the community, although it is the PMC that votes on new Committers, and makes all major decisions for the future with respect to Apollo, such as project-level governance policies, management of sub-structures, security processes and so on.
-It also makes decisions when community consensus cannot be reached.
+- Vote on new committers and new PMC members
+- Make major decisions for the future with respect to Apollo, such as project-level governance policies, management of sub-structures, security processes and so on
+- Make decisions when community consensus cannot be reached

-# Decision making and voting
+# Decision-making and voting

 Proposals and ideas can be submitted for agreement via a GitHub issue, PR, or GitHub Discussion.

 Major changes such as feature proposals and organization or process changes should be brought to the PMC.
-For the change to happen, the change must earn the supermajority (2/3) votes.
+For the change to happen, the change must earn more +1 than -1.

 # Conflict resolution

 In general, we prefer that technical issues and other disputes upon which consensus can't be reached are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, the PMC can be called in to resolve the issue by voting.
-The same PR can be used or a separate PR can be opened for voting.
+The same PR can be used, or a separate PR can be opened for voting.

 # Changes in Governance

-Any change in this Governance document, or similar nature of changes to other governance related documents, shall go through the voting process as described in [Decision making and voting](#decision-making-and-voting).
+Any change in this Governance document, or similar nature of changes to other governance related documents, shall go through the voting process as described in [Decision-making and voting](#decision-making-and-voting).

 # Credits